CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 assert(), table(), clear(), etc.

-So you can think of console as a toolbox full of functions for logging and debugging.
+We can think of console as a tool for for logging and debugging.

-Step 3: Type typeof console
+3. typeof console

-Output:

 "object"

-Meaning:
 This confirms that console is an object in JavaScript.

-Now, answering the questions directly
-What does console store?
+Going back to the question asked "What does console store?"

-console stores an object that provides access to a collection of built-in methods used for outputting information to the browser’s developer console.
+It can be said console function stores an object that provides access to a collection of built-in methods and property used to displaying information to the browser’s developer console.

-It’s part of the Web API — the environment provided by browsers, not part of the JavaScript language itself.

-What does the syntax console.log or console.assert mean?
+4. What does the syntax console.log or console.assert mean?

 console.log means:

-Access the property named "log" inside the object named console.
+Access the property named "log" that is part of the object named console.

 console.assert means:

 Access the property named "assert" inside the same object.

-In both cases, the property happens to store a function — so you can call it using parentheses, like console.log("Hi!").

-What does the . (dot) mean?
+5. What does the . (dot) mean?

-The dot (.) is the property access operator in JavaScript.
+The dot (.) is the method or property access operator in JavaScript.

-It’s used to access a property or method belonging to an object.
+It’s used to access a property or method that belongs to a said object.

-In general:

-object.property

-means “get the value of property that belongs to object”.

-Examples:

-console.log    // accesses the log function in the console object Math.PI        // accesses the value of PI in the Math object document.body  // accesses the body element of the web page
+console.log    // accesses the log property in the console object Math.PI        // accesses the value of PI (3,1415...) in the Math object